Kexin-Wei/logseq_notes/pages/Personal Plan of PTE.md

 			- The talk was about _.
 			  Firstly, the speaker talked about_.
 			  Later, the speaker said _.
-			  Furthermore, the speaker provided imperative information on _.
+			  Furthermore, the speaker mentioned that  _.
-			  In the end, the speaker left important note on _.
+			  In the end, the speaker emphasized that _.
 		- ### RA ⭐️ > 80
 			- ![image.png](../assets/image_1738043614113_0.png){:height 232, :width 437}
 		- ### RS ⭐️